 Streamlining Your Workspace

 Clutter is the enemy of productivity.
 The time spent looking through a pile of papers and other miscellaneous items on your desktop for a pen to write down a telephone number cannot be recovered.
-Clear your workspace by labelling four boxes as “trash,” “filing,” “return,” and “keep.”
-Items you no longer need, use or want go into the trash box to be thrown away or recycled.
+Clear your workspace by labeling four boxes as “trash,” “filing,” “return,” and “keep.”
+Items you no longer need, use, or want go into the trash box to be thrown away or recycled.
 Papers making their way into the filing box should be filed away where they belong.
 The return box is for items that you got from someone or someplace else and never returned.
 Now is the time to return them.
 This will leave you with only the things that are essential to your work.

 A workspace free of clutter offers fewer distractions.
 It also makes it easier to get access to the items you need to do your work.